reezjan/hotel-management-sytem/replit.md

 - **Database Schema**: Successfully pushed all tables using `npm run db:push`.
 - **Seed Data**: Loaded all 17 roles and created superadmin user with credentials.
 - **Application Status**: Server running successfully on port 5000, login page accessible and functional.
+- **Import Complete**: Project fully configured and ready for use in Replit environment.

 ## User Preferences